 The main advice: if you are not sure that you will really take a course, do not buy the textbooks for it.
 You will be able to do that through Amazon in Moscow.7.
 Cell phones.

 When you arrive you will get a cell phone suitable for calls and text messages, a SIM card with 200 rubles in credit.
 This package is free for you (the phone and the SIM card are supposed to be returned back at the end of the semester).
 If you bring your own smartphone please make sure it is unlocked for international use.
 A cell phone use (except, probably, roaming and international calls) is pretty cheap in Russia.
 It is prepaid system where you put money on your SIM card and when you run out of money you put more on it (we will show you how to do this).
-With average use of calls, texts and data you can expect to spend $5-10 for a month.
+With average use of calls, texts and data you may expect to spend monthly about $10.
 We will assist you in choosing the tariff plan that is optimal for you.8.
 Money Matters.